Introduction: Make It Green: Middle School "Make It Real" Design Slam

 You will likely have to spend time teaching about empathy - its meaning and how to consider “Empathy” as part of the design process.
 Start with having students create a user profile - a "persona" of someone who may currently (or in the future) be negatively impacted by climate change, whom they will refer to during the rest of the design process.
 They should make this persona as concrete as possible.
 Give the persona a name, an age, a family, friends, hobbies, etc. The more real the persona seems, the more empathy the students can project when moving on to the other aspects of the project.
 There are lots of approaches to teaching about empathy, such as these suggestions from Edutopia.

 Here is a great article from the Design Museum Foundation that includes a graphic organizer for creating an empathy map with the next generation of design thinkers.
+Or download the latest version of the map here.

 Consider the learning outcomes